gitblit/fathom/fathom-site/docs/layout.md

 ## Layout

-Fathom applications use a directory structure popularized by [Play]; this directory structure is a combination of convention & configuration.
+Fathom applications use a directory structure similar to the one popularized by [Play](https://www.playframework.com/); this directory structure is a combination of convention & configuration.

 ```
 YourApp